Guide to Vendor Due Diligence Checklist & Tools (2025)

 Why check corporate registries?

+A third party may tell you something different from what they’ve actually filed.
+This is why it’s important to verify what they say, against corporate registries.
 Corporate registry data can also reveal ownership percentages and how the corporation is structured – showing details like subsidiaries and beneficial ownership.

 Why check enforcement actions and litigation?

 Before working with a third party, you need to know if they are involved in any legal actions.
+This includes legal or civil actions involving claims either made by them, or made against them.
+This may be an integrity concern to include in your due diligence report.

 Why check international media?

 By reviewing major newspapers and periodicals from across the globe, you could uncover information about a third party that they may be hiding from you – such as corruption or details about their key executives and associated parties.
+If there is already a potential red flag, it’s especially crucial to conduct a deep dive using media sources.

 Level 3: Ultimate due diligence check

-By gathering information on a third party using the sources mentioned above, you can significantly reduce the risk of encountering potential issues that could lead to either regulatory or reputational risks for your organisation – making decision making simpler (and safer).
+By gathering information on a third party using the sources mentioned above, you can significantly reduce the risk of encountering potential issues that could lead to either regulatory or reputational risks for your organisation – making decision-making simpler (and safer).

 Level-three due diligence check is an exhaustive and meticulous process that a company can undertake to gather all relevant information to avoid potential pitfalls.
 This approach involves a thorough investigation of all available financial records, legal documents, and other relevant information to ensure that you have a comprehensive understanding of the transaction.